12 Best Horror Movies of the 2000s

 5. Paranormal Activity (2007)

 An independent feature of director Oren Peli, this 2007 flick breathed new air into the horror genre with its subtle nuances of fear and the use of a minimalistic style of filmmaking.
-Shot as a “found footage”, the film is the story of a couple, who after moving into a suburban home, experiences “paranormal actives” which look to shatter their lives.
-While the horror genre did witness a brilliantly directed found footage in Daniel Myrick’s and Eduardo Sánchez’s ‘The Blair Witch Project’ (1999), this 2007 flick brought the genre to the mainstream audiences and broke every person’s inner belief.
+Shot as a “found footage”, the film is the story of a couple who, after moving into a suburban home, experiences “paranormal actives” which look to shatter their lives.
+While the horror genre did witness brilliantly directed found footage in Daniel Myrick’s and Eduardo Sánchez’s ‘The Blair Witch Project’ (1999), this 2007 flick brought the genre to mainstream audiences and broke every person’s inner belief.
 The perceptively placed camera provided a realist essence which made even the slightest movement of a door quite horrifying.

 Read More: Highest Grossing Horror Movies of All Time